-- Random sample of PLHIV ≥40 years who attended an HIV appointment since March 2024 was selected. - Data collected from electronic patient record including QRISK3 scores, previous statin use, and statin recommendation in clinic. - Statin prescribing was assessed at the next clinic visit or in GP records. - Exclusions: Patients with statin advice within 4 weeks of data collection or if GP records unavailable. - Patients not taking statins after clinic recommendation were invited to complete a questionnaire on: - → Information received about statins - → Reasons for non-initiation - → Concerns about statin use - → Strategies to improve uptake
+- Random sample of PLHIV ≥40 years who attended an HIV appointment since March 2024 was selected. - Data collected from electronic patient record including QRISK3 scores, previous statin use, and statin recommendation in clinic. - Statin prescribing was assessed at the next clinic visit or in GP records. - Exclusions: Patients with statin advice within 4 weeks of data collection or if GP records unavailable. - · Patients not taking statins after clinic recommendation were invited to complete a questionnaire on: - → Information received about statins - → Reasons for non-initiation - → Concerns about statin use - → Strategies to improve uptake

-- 271 cases were reviewed. - 26% were female and the mean age 53 (range 40-84). - Mean QRISK3 score was 10.4%. - Of the 203 patients not already on statins, 111 (54.7%) were recommended a statin in clinic. - QRISK3 >5% correlated with recommendation ( $\chi^2$ , p<0.001). - 72 were included for follow up; only 19 (26.3%) were prescribed a statin.
+- age 53 (range 40-84).

+- Mean QRISK3 score was 10.4%. •

+- Of the 203 patients not already on statins, 111 (54.7%) were recommended a statin in clinic.

+- QRISK3 >5% correlated with

+- recommendation (χ^2 , p<0.001).
+72 were included for follow up; only 19 (26.3%) were prescribed Figure 1: Flowchart of patient progression a statin.